 Affected products and versions

-- Magento Commerce 2.2.x, 2.3.x
+- Magento Commerce v.2.2.x, v.2.3.x

 - Magento Open Source 2.2.x, 2.3.x

-An error message similar to the following (actual package names and versions will vary):
+A conflicting component dependencies error message similar to the following (actual package names and versions will vary):

 We found conflicting component dependencies.
 You are trying to update package(s) magento/module-sample-data to 1.0.0-beta We've detected conflicts with the following packages: - magento/sample-data version 0.74.0-beta15.
 Please try to update it to one of the following package versions: 0.74.0-beta16, 0.74.0-beta14, 0.74.0-beta13, 0.74.0-beta12, 0.74.0-beta11, 0.74.0-beta10, 0.74.0-beta9, 0.74.0-beta8, 0.74.0-beta7